Pastors & Staff

 Belinda has served at several churches as an organist and choir director since 1972 and has been directing handbells since 1989.
 In 1996 she became Director of Handbells at First Presbyterian Church and Director of Children’s Choirs in 1999.

 Antoinette received early musical training from her mother.
 Formal lessons began at age four (piano) and eleven (organ).
-She has held various church positions since the age of twelve, when she became Assistant Organist at Winfield Methodist Church in Little Rock, Arkansas.
+She has held various church positions since the age of twelve, when she became Assistant Organist at Winfield Methodist Church in Little Rock, AR.
 Antoinette holds the DMA in Organ Performance from the University of North Texas, where she was a Teaching Fellow.
-Prior to moving to Virginia Beach, she was the Organist and Choirmaster at St. Mary’s Episcopal Church in Kinston, North Carolina, serving the Diocese of East Carolina for a number of years on the Commission for Liturgy and Music, the Spiritual Resources Commission, and the Schola Cantorum.
-From 1990-1992 she was the Dean of the East Carolina chapter of the AGO.